evoteum/pre-commit-hooks/README.md

 [//]: # (This is a space for ≥0 sections to be included,)
 [//]: # (each of which must have their own titles.)

+## Testing

+We practice test-driven development, so each hook has tests.

 ## Documentation